PseudoDevs/IamGhost/amd8.md

-Last updated: 2024-04-08 14:06:05
+Last updated: 2024-04-08 14:07:11
-Random Quote: What is lost, will be found. - Maura Franklin
+Random Quote: Your pain defines who you are but it no longer holds power on you - Noah